The Color Wave Mission

 Color Wave’s mission is to enrich lakeland’s cultural landscape through large-scale public art that celebrates community, creativity, & place by bring renowned and emerging mural artists together with local businesses and neighborhoods.

 Color Wave transforms shared spaces into vibrant landmarks that inspire pride, connection, and dialogue.
-The festival aims to activate downtown corridors, support local economies, amplify diverse voices, and make art accessible to all—using murals as a catalyst for community engagement, education, and long-lasting cultural impact.
+The festival aims to activate downtown corridors, support local economies, amplify diverse voices, and make art accessible to all.
+Color Wave uses public art as a catalyst for community engagement, education, and long-lasting cultural impact.

 A woman painting a large, colorful mural of a tiger's face on a wall, using bright colors and bold patterns, with art supplies and a yellow ladder nearby.